kerrie-jones/christmas-pairs/README.md

 - Mac Preview - used to resize large images
 - Adobe Color Wheel - used to extract  color theme from main image
 - Balsamiq
+- GIMP - editing images

 # Credits
+https://www.youtube.com/watch?v=tjyDOHzKN0w Make MEMORY GAME in JavaScript, HTML and CSS for your portfolio by Ania Kubow

 ## Content